Shares of Arch Capital Grp Fall Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Arch Capital Grp Fall Below Previous 52-Week Low

-Shares of Arch Capital Grp (NASDAQ:ACGL) traded today at $30.37, breaking its 52-week low.
-Approximately 70,000 shares have changed hands today, as compared to an average 30-day volume of 1.6 million shares.
+Shares of Arch Capital Grp (NASDAQ:ACGL) traded at a new 52-week low today of $29.10.
+So far today approximately 63,000 shares have been exchanged, as compared to an average 30-day volume of 1.6 million shares.

-Arch Capital Grp has overhead space with shares priced $31.89, or 66.9% below the average consensus analyst price target of $96.44.
-Arch Capital Grp shares should first meet resistance at the 200-day moving average (MA) of $40.62 and find additional resistance at the 50-day MA of $44.10.

 Arch Capital Group Ltd. provides financial services.
 The Company offers life, health, and property insurance and reinsurance products, as well as mortgage services.
 Arch Capital Group serves customers globally.